jjiayu/Locomotion-Control-using-Mixed-Integer_Optimization/README.md

     - Solver's problems, it accidentally identified all branches are infeasible which is wrong in most of the cases.
 Re-run the solver will solve the problem in most of the cases.
     - Initial and Terminal robot height violates the kinematics constraint and complementarity constraint.
 If the robot height is set in a way that the upper level of the   boudning box cannot reach the terrain height, then the problem is infeasible.
 Retune the initial and terminal robot height to solve the problem.
     - The (go-to-goal) task is infeasible for the current foot-ground reaction force limits, foot swing velocity, kinematics contraint.
 Either change the task or tune the parameters for big-M formulation (goerns foot swing velocity and foot-ground reaction forces limits), kinematics contraint will solve the problem.
+    - May need to enlarge the big-M for foot/end-effetor verlcoity, which is lower/upper boundary of foot/end-effector velocities --> Too Slow foot/end-effector velocity makes the robot unable to place their foot/end-effectors in a timely manner.

+2. Simscape Cannot Reproduce the Motion Generated from Multiphase Formulation

+    - Due to the vanishing phases (optimizer favors to vanshi some phases), ununiformly distributed phases, optimizer may output large timesteps and large forces.
+These forces will drive the dynamic simulation away.
+The solution is to add more knots in each phases (i.e. 20)

 ## Future Work